Red Flags of a Ponzi Scheme: What the SEC Wants Investors to Know

 Ponzi Schemes vs. Pyramid Schemes: What’s the Difference?

 Ponzi schemes and pyramid schemes rely on the continuous recruitment of new investors to keep going.
 But while a Ponzi scheme manager might encourage new investors to recommend this exciting new investment to their friends and family, they do not offer commissions to their investors for bringing in new recruits.
-Pyramid schemes make money by providing participants a monetary incentive to recruit new participants.
+Pyramid schemes make money by providing participants with a monetary incentive to recruit new participants.

 Are All Ponzi Schemes Illegal?